-We are pleased to announce that effective January 1, 2014, our office will be located at:
+We are pleased to announce that our office is now located at:

 3605 Vartan Way, Suite 204, Harrisburg, PA 17110.

 The Nursing Foundation of Pennsylvania (NFP) is a 501(c) 3, Type II, Supporting Organization, under the broad umbrella of community benefit organizations in the Commonwealth of Pennsylvania.
 Headquartered in Harrisburg, Pennsylvania, NFP provides charitable support to Pennsylvania State Nurses Association (PSNA).

 To be the premier charitable organization for professional nurses in the Commonwealth of Pennsylvania.

 NFP's goal is to advance the educational and professional standards of nursing and the nursing profession through: